 Eliminating Household Debts

-Starting a Business.....Wonder and Ponder the following question, What is the perfect idea the community needs in my passion area that solves a problem most people would pay for?
+Starting a Business.....Wonder and Ponder the question, What is an idea, that i can financially live on for a lifetime?
 Small Business Resources

 Broke-to-Better blogs, Nomopofolks Association, Dallas, Texas